rahulk16/rahulk16/README.md

 - 👋 Hi, I’m Rahul Kumar
-- 👀 I’m interested in Software Development and Cybersecurity
+- 👀 I’m interested in DevOps and Cybersecurity
-- 🌱 I’m currently preparing for Google Cybersecurity Professional Certification
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me -> rahul162rk@gmail.com